 - Be transparent.
 Give full details about your financial situation to both creditors and the person from whom you’re receiving advice.

 - Take a breath before you choose.
-Don’t allow yourself to be pressurised and make sure you are talking to a regulated professional such as a licensed insolvency practitioner, rather than an unregulated provider, who may seek upfront costs, worsening the position you’re in.
+Don’t allow yourself to be pressurised and make sure you are talking to a regulated professional such as a licensed insolvency practitioner, rather than an unregulated provider, who may seek upfront costs, worsening the position you’re already in.

-- Don’t use your credit card or ‘payday’ loans to plug the gaps in your day to day finances – this is a sure sign of financial trouble, and only likely to make your financial situation worse, rather than better.
+- Don’t use your credit card or ‘payday’ loans to plug the gaps in your day-to-day finances – this is a sure sign of financial trouble, and only likely to make your financial situation worse, rather than better.